 Ancient burial sites are evident throughout Rome - from the bottom of the staircase to the Vittorio Emanuele Monument at Piazza Venezia (Sepulcrum Cornelii Publicii Bibuli) to the intersections of modern streets and railway lines on Rome's periphery (Sepulcher of Largo Preneste, "Torre del Angelo", Tomb of Eurysaces, and many more).
 These structures include tumuli, pyramids, columbaria, and brick temple-tombs, administered either by the Italian Archaeological Commission or by that of the Municipality of Rome (with the exception of Vatican territory).
-The InfoRoma website is an excellent online resource for locating ancient burial sites in Rome.
+The InfoRoma website is an excellent online resource for locating ancient burial sites in Rome and Vatican territory.
 Tombs open to the public or possible to visit by reservation are listed below.
 Post-pandemic availability and hours are always subject to change.

 Vatican Necropolis below Saint Peter’s Basilica